ACSENEVIRATHNA/Checkins.io_hotel_site_task/README.md

 - Thorough input validation and error handling.

 ## Screenshots
-Here is an image of the site:
+Here is an overview of the site:

 ![Site Screenshot](Images/overview.jpeg)
 ```